 Can you imagine having churros with chocolate for breakfast while practicing Spanish with your host family?
 Or debating about soccer in a tapas bar with your new local friends?
 If you are eager to live these kinds of experiences, studying Spanish abroad is the adventure you need.

 Although you can choose among many fascinating Spanish-speaking countries, Spain will conquer you from the first day.
 Here you will find exceptional gastronomy, a safe and reliable environment, a millenary cultural heritage, and people so welcoming that they will make you feel at home.
-Specifically, Valencia with its urban beaches, student atmosphere, and more than 300 days of sun a year, has become one of the most chosen destinations by international students.

 1. Surround yourself with natives and avoid English